 Take New Volunteer Orientation: The New Volunteer Orientation (NVO) is required for all volunteers when registering for the first time.
 The NVO online learning module introduces new volunteers to AFS-USA's history, mission, values, volunteer opportunities, exchange programs, and organizational structure in an online training.

-Volunteer Interview: A volunteer from your team will notified that an applicant is at the interview stage.
+Volunteer Interview: A volunteer from your team will be notified that an applicant is at the interview stage.
 The Volunteer Registration Interviewer will contact the applicant to schedule the interview, which typically takes 15 minutes to conduct.
-He or she will ask a series of questions which will help the team get to know the applicant, their interests and help integrate the applicant into the team.
+He or she will ask a series of questions that will help the team get to know the applicant, their interests and help integrate the applicant into the team.